-Source DocumentsOriginal documents, data, and records (e.g. hospital records, clinical and office charts, laboratory notes, memoranda, subjects’ diaries or evaluation checklists, pharmacy dispensing records, recorded data from automated instruments, copies or transcriptions certified after verification as being accurate copies, microfiches, photographic negatives, microfilm or magnetic media, x-rays, subject files, and records kept at the pharmacy, at the laboratories and at medico-technical departments involved in the clinical trial).
+Source DocumentsOriginal documents, data, and records (such as hospital records, clinical and office charts, laboratory notes, memoranda, subjects’ diaries or evaluation checklists, pharmacy dispensing records, recorded data, clinical subject files, and records kept at a pharmacy, laboratory and also at medico-technical departments involved in any clinical trial).

 SponsorAn individual, company, institution, or organization which takes responsibility for the initiation, management, and/or financing of a clinical trial.